Small and Medium-Sized Deposit-Taking Institutions (SMSBs) Capital and Liquidity Requirements – Guideline (2025)

 “Significant wholesale funding reliance” is defined as funding 40% or more of total on-balance sheet assets with wholesale funding sources as detailed in Chapter 3, Annex 1 of the LAR Guideline.

-Return to Annex 1b table footnote *
+Return to Annex 1b table footnote * referrer

 Annex 2 – Application of Credit and Market Risk CAR Chapters by Type of Exposure

-Table Annex 2 - Application of Credit and Market Risk CAR Chapters by Type of Exposure
+Annex 2 table - Application of Credit and Market Risk CAR Chapters by Type of Exposure

 Type of Exposure Credit Risk Counterparty Credit Risk (CCR) Credit Value Adjustment (CVA) Market Risk